DriveSmart-MobileTeam/DSTracker-Example-iOS/README.md

 > In this demo project you can add this license key to the `Debug-Config.xcconfig` and `Release-Config.xcconfig` files included being, you can find more info about this `*.xconfig` files in [this post](https://nshipster.com/xcconfig/).

-### 2.2) Configure the Tracker to request permissions
+### 2.2) Configure the *Tracker* to request permissions
-You can configure the *DSTracker* for let it request permissions to the user just when needed:
+You can configure the *Tracker* for let it request permissions to the user just when needed:

 ```
 import DSTracker